learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Python_Static_Typing.md

 def func(a: str, b: int) -> bool:
     ...
 ```
 Now it is clear that the first argument is a string, second argument is a integer, and the function returns a boolean.

+To see more detailed usage of Python type hints, visit official Python documentation: https://docs.python.org/3/library/typing.html

 ### Mypy